renatorgr/Boards/readme.md

 Reinstated WorkTeensy, CAN bus and Danfoss functions.

-Changed verion number to be clear it's not from AgOpenGPS Team.
+Changed version number to be clear it's not from AgOpenGPS Team.